aroxby-riskfocus/macos-login-background/README.md

 Sets the current wallpaper to the login background.

-**WARNING:**
+**WARNING:** For MacOS Mojave ONLY at this time.

-This program does NOT check if the background image meets login screen requirements.
+**WARNING:** This program does NOT check if the background image meets login screen requirements.
 Use with care.

 **Usage:**
 ```